···

 Catch It Happening

-Notice the thought without judging yourself for it.
+Notice the thought without judging yourself for having it.

 Reframe, Don't Suppress